hvac-io/hvac-io.github.io/_posts/2014-05-30-whats-coming-in-wacnet-110.md

 ## Tell Us What You Want!
 We hope you'll like all these new features.

-While we can try to guess other users want by solving our own needs, this can only take us so far.
+While we can try to guess what other users want by solving our own needs, this can only take us so far.
 If there's a feature you'd like to see added, please tell us!

 Cheers!